UBC-MDS/Group8_2022_Block4/CONTRIBUTING.md

 ### Write Documentation

-You can never have enough documentation!
-Please feel free to contribute to any part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.
+tweetlytics could always use more documentation, whether as part of the official tweetlytics docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

+The best way to send feedback is to file an issue at https://github.com/UBC-MDS/tweetlytics/issues

 If you are proposing a feature: